KMaina-N/random-advices/README.md

 # random-advices
-A simple web powered by django that generates random pieces of advices when pressed.
+A simple web powered by django that generates random pieces of advices.